Nanobiosensorics/napari-cardio-bio-eval/README.md

 Then you can start napari with a simple command:

     napari
+-->
 # Usage

-You can open the plugin's widget from the **Plugins** menu after the installation of the plugin.
+You can open the plugin's widgets from the **Plugins** menu after the installation of the plugin.

 ![image](https://github.com/Nanobiosensorics/napari-cardio-bio-eval/assets/78443646/5d209fb5-c921-45d6-bb63-c5e3ff1fb1f8)